 Every user within the network is checked at every stage.
 Every user and device is verified before being trusted.

-No unauthorised access is permitted.
-The organisation’s assets and data are continuously protected.
+No unauthorized access is permitted.
+The organization’s assets and data are continuously protected.

 The main problem with implementing ZTNA solutions is that many think they are too complex.

 Both organization chiefs and end users often believe the migration from VPN to ZTNA will be problematic and that the new system will be slow and difficult to use.
 Neither of these need be true.

 The implementation of ZTNA can be smooth.
 The best place to start is communicating the benefits of zero trust across the organization.

 It should be portrayed as a positive change for all users.
 Carefully planned training and information will pave the way for an easy migration to ZTNA.

 Many organizations then find it best to implement the ZTNA gradually, replacing VPN systems in a piecemeal fashion.
 They begin with the high-value assets that require the greatest security, perhaps the financial or client database.